ItalyStrap/theme-json-generator/README.md

 }
 ```

-You can find more info about the schema [here](https://developer.wordpress.org/block-editor/how-to-guides/themes/global-settings-and-styles/).
+For a deeper dive into the schema details, you can explore the official WordPress documentation [here](https://developer.wordpress.org/block-editor/how-to-guides/themes/global-settings-and-styles/).

+The Core Concept

-The basic idea of this application is to just convert a PHP array into a JSON file, let's take a look at an example:
+At its heart, our application's primary goal is to transform a PHP array into a JSON file, bridging the dynamic capabilities of PHP with the structured format of JSON for theme development.
+Consider this PHP array example:

 ```php
 $arrayExample = [